upyesp/upyesp.org/content/posts/python-virtual_environments.md

 ```text
 pip freeze > requirements.txt
 ```
 The `requirements.txt` file can then be committed to version control and shipped as part of the Python project.
-Users can then install all the necessary packages with:
+Users can install on their system all required packages & the specific versions you used, with:

 ```text
 python -m pip install -r requirements.txt